Best red wine picks for 2025

 Below is a table of the best red wine food pairing examples based on the wine body, designed to help you find the perfect match.

-Food Red Wine / Grape Type & Structure
+Food Best Red Wine Structure

-Chicken, turkey, duck, rabbit Barone Ricasoli Roncicone Chianti Classico Gran Selezione 2021
+Chicken, turkey, duck, rabbit Barone Ricasoli Roncicone Chianti Classico Gran Selezione 2021 Dry, soft tannins, vibrant acidity, medium to full body

 Aged cheese, parmigiano reggiano, cheddar, gouda Shafer Relentless – Shafer Vineyards – Syrah/Shiraz Dry, smoky, firm tannins, balanced acidity, full body